FUTURE OF APP DEVELOPMENT — Why you should build your apps from TEMPLATES

 There are numerous small teams offering their own custom app templates.
 Even for a full-blown app, you are probably safe off contacting a team of developers who have created the templates, as they know the stuff in and out.

 There are other online app builders available which allow you to design your app in a drag-n-drop fashion.
 In the end, you get the source code of the design and a resulting APK or IPA.
-This is similar to XCode and Android Studio, but easier on resources as you can just do everything online.
+This is similar to XCode and Android Studio, but lighter on resources as you can just do everything online.
 The options and designs available with online builders are often very limited as well, but it is a good start for the development.
 Some popular app builders are Appy Pie, Shoutem, Ionic Creator, Bizness Apps etc.